 How we can help

 If you are starting, or have recently started a business in the London area we, at Krish Jermyn, can help you develop a business plan.
-We can look forward with you to help you put together your best possible business plan.
+We look forward to helping you put together your best possible plan for the future.